m-andreev/LilyGo-T3_V1.6.1-ESP32-TTGO-LoRa32-868-915-Mhz-To-Helium-Project-With-Downlink-Pt2/README.md

+In this project the idea is, when a downlink with a text message is sent, that message to be sent as uplink, until another downlink with another message is sent again.
+If no downlink is sent at all, the uplink will be the default one.

 This repository contains LMIC-node, an example LoRaWAN application for a node for The Things Network.
 Get your node quickly up and running with LMIC-node.